dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 ## JavaScript libraries that render UI

-Sometimes you may wish to use JavaScript (JS) libraries that produce visible user interface elements within the browser Document Object Model (DOM).
+Sometimes you may wish to use JavaScript (JS) libraries that produce visible user interface elements within the browser DOM.
 At first glance, this might seem difficult because Blazor's diffing system relies on having control over the tree of DOM elements and runs into errors if some external code mutates the DOM tree and invalidates its mechanism for applying diffs.
 This isn't a Blazor-specific limitation.
 The same challenge occurs with any diff-based UI framework.

 Fortunately, it's straightforward to embed externally-generated UI within a Razor component UI reliably.
 The recommended technique is to have the component's code (`.razor` file) produce an empty element.
 As far as Blazor's diffing system is concerned, the element is always empty, so the renderer does not recurse into the element and instead leaves its contents alone.
 This makes it safe to populate the element with arbitrary externally-managed content.